 This committee will be comprised of three faculty or staff who are not involved with the concern.
 The Committee would be appointed by the Dean of Academics & Extended Learning and rotate annually.
-The role of the Committee would be to review the facts and render judgement about the concern.
+The role of the Committee would be to review the facts and render judgment about the concern.

 If the student wants to appeal the decision of the Mediation Review Committee, the appeal can be brought to the Appeal Committee.

-A special Appeal Committee will be formed to review the appeal and render a judgement.
+A special Appeal Committee will be formed to review the appeal and render a judgment.
 Possible members of this Appeal Committee include the President of the Faculty Senate, the Dean of Academics & Extended Learning, and the President of Glen Oaks.

 Administrative Assistant to the Dean of Academics & Extended Learning should assist the student in completing the Student Concern Report and should provide the student with a copy of the procedures.

 Maintain an annual spreadsheet with the following information: